 Do I need vitamin D in combination with my calcium supplement?

 It is important to get the vitamin D that you need each day.
 Getting the recommended amount of vitamin D helps your body absorb calcium and helps strengthen muscles too!
 There are only a few good natural sources of vitamin D including fatty fish such as catfish, eel, mackerel, salmon, sardines, tuna, and shiitake mushrooms.
 Small amounts of vitamin D are added to all milk and to some types of nondairy beverages and other foods.
 Check the food labels of almond, coconut, rice, and soy beverages as well as juices, yogurt, cheese, and nutrition bars to find out if vitamin D is added.
-Most people need a vitamin D supplement to get the recommended amount of vitamin D each day.
+Most people need 600-800 IU or 15-20 micrograms of vitamin D each day.
 Vitamin D is available in supplemental form in multivitamins, in combination with calcium in many calcium supplements, and alone in vitamin D supplements.
 Vitamin D is fat-soluble and can be stored by the body.
-It does not need to be taken in combination with calcium as long as you get the recommended amount of vitamin D each day.
+It does not need to be taken in combination with calcium as long as you get the recommended amount of vitamin D each day from food.
 It is important to speak to your healthcare provider about how you can get the vitamin D you need to promote strong bones.

 Do I need magnesium in combination with my calcium supplement?